-However, Class IV general forest practices should be regulated.
-Class IV activities constitute a conversion from forestry to some other use.
-As such, buffers and wetland protections are important.
-The local government should attach permit conditions as needed to ensure forest practice permits are consistent with CAO wetlands and buffers protections.
+Class IV general forest practices should also be regulated.
+Class IV activities constitute an intentional conversion from forestry to some other use.
+The local government should attach permit conditions as needed to ensure forest practice permits are consistent with CAO wetland and buffer protections.
 Restoration actions (e.g., replanting, road removal, etc.) may be necessary to achieve compliance.